kasrafallah/kasrafallah/README.md

 <p h2 align="center">

 Greetings, I'm Kasra.
-I am a graduate student at University of Waterloo.
-I am working as a research assistant at University of Waterloo ECE department under supevisiotion of Professor Ravi Mazumdar.I’m currently learning phased arrays and the related communication systems.
+I am a graduate student at the University of Waterloo.
+I am working as a research assistant at the University of Waterloo ECE department under the supevisiotion of Professor Ravi Mazumdar.
+I’m currently learning phased arrays and related communication systems.
 I also focus on learning various facets of the MIMO Problem in wireless high-frequency transmission.